Madeleine of Valois: Commemoration

+Epitaphs in Latin were composed by the French writers Etienne Dolet, Nicolas Desfrenes, Jean Visagier, and an anonymous poet.
+Gilles Corrozet and Pierre de Ronsard wrote verses in French.

-Less than a year after her death, her husband married the widowed Mary of Guise, who had attended his wedding to Madeleine.
+Less than a year after her death, following negotiations completed by David Beaton, James V married the widowed Mary of Guise.
+She had attended his wedding to Madeleine, and perhaps her uncle, Jean, Cardinal of Lorraine, suggested her to Francis I as a bride for the Scottish king.
 Twenty years later, listed amongst the treasures in Edinburgh Castle were two little gold cups, an agate basin, a jasper vase, and crystal jug given to Madeleine when she was a child in France.